Create Twitter Cards and LinkedIn Previews with Rails

 # app/views/application.html.haml %html %head # ... = yield :og_header = tag(:meta, property: "twitter:site", content: "@exceptiontrap") # ...

-The Twitter username of the site is the same for all pages.
+The Twitter username is the same for all pages.
 That's why we put it directly in the layout file.

 In our views, we define the meta tags within a

 content_for block.
-The home page view could be:
+The home page view could look like:

 # app/views/home/index.html.haml - content_for :og_header = tag(:meta, property: "og:title", content: "The Title") = tag(:meta, property: "og:description", content: "The Description") = tag(:meta, property: "og:image", content: asset_url("summary-large-card-tweet.png")) = tag(:meta, property: "twitter:card", content: "summary_large_image")